Current legal cases

 The new regulations significantly lowered the threshold of when police can impose conditions on a protest and arrest demonstrators.
 Liberty was concerned about the way the Government had ‘sneaked this law through the back door’ to evade accountability after it had failed to make the change through Parliament.

-Hundreds of protesters have been arrested under these measures since they were created, including the climate activist Greta Thunberg who was acquitted of all charges in a hearing in February 2024
+Hundreds of protesters have been arrested under these measures since they were created, including the climate activist Greta Thunberg who was acquitted of all charges in a hearing in February 2024.

+In February 2024, Liberty took the Home Secretary to the High Court to argue that the new regulations had been created unlawfully.
 The term ‘serious disruption’ comes from the Public Order Act 1986.
 We argued the Home Secretary has the power to clarify what is meant by ‘serious’ – not completely change its meaning.

 We also argued the Home Office’s consultation on the changes was unlawful because it only had input from policing bodies and not anyone who would be impacted by the changes.

 The Court agreed with us and ruled in May 2024 that the Home Secretary could not change the law as she did.
+However, the Government immediately announced they were appealing the judgment before the General Election.

-The Government immediately announced they were appealing the judgment before the General Election.
 The new Labour Government continued with the appeal, and we went to Court in December 2024.
-We’re now waiting for judgment from the courts.

 In 2024, we supported Black Equity Organisation (BEO) in a successful legal challenge against the Mayor of London’s Office for Policing and Crime (MOPAC) and the Secretary of State for Justice (SSJ) over a discriminatory GPS tagging system.